navidrome/website/content/en/docs/Overview/_index.md

 ---

 Navidrome can be used as a standalone server, that allows you to browse and listen to your music collection using a web browser.

-It can also work as a lightweight Subsonic-API compatible server, that can be used with the any [Subsonic compatible client](/docs/overview/#apps).
+It can also work as a lightweight Subsonic-API compatible server, that can be used with any [Subsonic compatible client](/docs/overview/#apps).

 ## Features